Team973/2017-inseason/README.md

 To update your PR, just push to the branch on your forked repo.
 Merge your changes into master

-""If there are no conflicts, push the "Squash and merge" button, write a good commit message, and merge the changes.""
+**If there are no conflicts, push the "Squash and merge" button, write a good commit message, and merge the changes.**

-""If there are conflicts, fix them locally on your branch, push them, wait for Travis to pass, and then squash and merge.""
+**If there are conflicts, fix them locally on your branch, push them, wait for Travis to pass, and then squash and merge.**

-""Questions?
-Email jacks8211@gmail.com""
+**Questions?
+Email jacks8211@gmail.com**